Why is Cavan Monaghan considering a Woodland Management By-law?

 What are Significant Community Trees?

 These are trees designated by Council as having particular community importance and are protected under the by-law.
+The Township currently does not have any Significant Community Trees.

 How will the by-law be enforced?